finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to build the transactions.
 Defaults to return the latest              version of each transaction if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing transactions from a previous call to GetHoldingContributors. (optional) var timelineScope = "timelineScope_example";  // string? | The scope of the timeline used for evaluation.
-If provided, you must also provide a timelineCode. (optional) var timelineCode = "timelineCode_example";  // string? | The code of the timeline used for evaluation.
-If provided, you must also provide a timelineScope. (optional)
+If provided, you must also provide a timelineCode. (optional) var timelineCode = "timelineCode_example";  // string? | The code of the Timeline.
+This can optionally include a colon, followed by the Closed Period Id to use at the head of the timeline, for a timeline with unconfirmed periods. (optional)

             try
             {